-Expect some nausea after your operation.
-If you have any questions, discuss them with your surgeon at your next appointment.
+operation.
+If you have any questions, discuss them with your ent.

-Eating too fast, not chewing enough, or taking too big a bite may cause nausea.
-You may need to puree your foods for awhile (baby food consistency) until you learn how to chew your foods to applesauce consistency.
+bugh, or taking too big a bite may cause nausea.
+You may while (baby food consistency) until you learn how to chew stency.
 Overeating can also cause nausea.
-Eating slowly helps your body recognize fullness after small portions.
+Eating slowly ess after small portions.

-We may recommend medication, but we prefer not to use medications because some may have sidel effects or cover up new symptoms.
-The nausea usually resolves itself once you learn how to eat with your new digestive system.
+n, but we prefer not to use medications because some may ew symptoms.
+The nausea usually resolves itself once you digestive system.